chichilalescu/bfps/documentation/_static/overview.rst

     5. the C++ code actually performs the DNS, and outputs various results into the ``<simname>.h5`` file.

-After the simulation is done, things in :ref:`sec-first-postprocessing` are simpler.
+After the simulation is done, things are simpler.
-In fact, any ``HDF5`` capable software can be used to read the data file, and the dataset names should be reasonably easy to interpret.
+In fact, any ``HDF5`` capable software can be used to read the data file, and the dataset names should be reasonably easy to interpret, so custom postprocessing codes can easily be generated.